swiftwasm/JavaScriptKit/Sources/JavaScriptKit/Documentation.docc/Articles/JavaScript-Environment-Requirements.md

 # JavaScript Environment Requirements

+Understand the JavaScript features required by JavaScriptKit and ensure your target environment supports them.

 ## Required JavaScript Features

 The JavaScript package produced by the JavaScriptKit packaging plugin requires the following JavaScript features: